iamaanahmad/The-Solana-Sentinel/README.md

 📹 [Watch on YouTube](https://www.youtube.com/watch?v=4GORq9QqTrA)
 🟣 [Also on CodeCup](https://codecup.cc/videos/F6H1bKVVMb7te6MS95vT) – a Web3 video platform where dev work becomes an on-chain asset.

-💡 CodeCup is one of our projects:
+<p>💡 CodeCup is one of our projects:</p>
-Upload technical demos, earn NFTs for your builds, and grow your Web3 dev identity on Solana.
+<p>Upload technical demos, earn NFTs for your builds, and grow your Web3 dev identity on Solana.</p>

 ---

 ## ✨ Core Features